IDme/ID.me-WebVerify-SDK-Android/README.md

 ### Get user profile
 In order to get the user profile you have to call `IDmeWebVerify.getInstance().getUserProfile()` function

+### Results and Error Handling
+All results will be passed in the functions callbacks.

+### Internet Connectivity
+Internet connectivity is required, as the verification occurs through the device browser.

 ## Sample Project Setup